readium/lcp-specs/readium-lcp-draft.md

 2. The presence of a `ds:KeyInfo/ds:RetrievalMethod` element in `META-INF/encryption.xml` that references an LCP Content Key (i.e., `Type` attribute value is "`http://readium.org/2014/01/lcp#EncryptedContentKey`" )

-If `encryption.xml` references an LCP Content Key but the License Document is missing, the Reading System <b>SHOULD</b> report this to the User.
+If `encryption.xml` references an LCP Content Key but the License Document is missing, the Reading System <b class="rfc">should</b> report this to the User.

 ## 7.2.
 License Document processing

 ### Overall

-In processing a License Document, Reading Systems <b>MUST</b> ignore all name/value pairs they do not understand.
+In processing a License Document, Reading Systems <b class="rfc">must</b> ignore all name/value pairs they do not understand.

-Reading Systems <b>MUST NOT</b> store unencrypted versions of the Content Key and/or encrypted user fields.
+Reading Systems <b class="rfc">must not</b> store unencrypted versions of the Content Key and/or encrypted user fields.

 ### Validating the License Document

-Reading Systems <b>MUST</b>:
+Reading Systems <b class="rfc">must</b>:

 1. Validate the syntax and completeness of the License Document.